 Are you interested in applying?

-And among your contacts and acquaintances, do you know of people who have suitable availability, attitude and skills to make them good potential DART members?
+Alternatively, among your contacts and acquaintances, do you know of people who have suitable availability, attitude and skills to make them good potential DART members?

 The recruiting, selection and training for DART positions takes place a few times each year.
 If you are interested in being considered for a DART role, your first step is to complete the application process.
 We will review your information and consider you for the next steps during our next applicant review cycle.